How Long Do Potatoes Last?

 Of course, all foods last for a shorter period of time if they are not stored properly.
 But remember, potatoes, unlike a lot of other fresh vegetables, may have a have a sell by date if they are sold in a plastic bag.
 This is the last day they may be sold, not consumed.
 Because of this distinction, you may safely use potatoes to compliment your favorite meals even after the sell by date has lapsed.
 If there is no date, like most fresh vegetables, then the date to use for the table is the purchased date.

-How to tell if Potatoes is bad, rotten or spoiled?
+How to tell if Potatoes are bad, rotten or spoiled?

 Some common traits of bad potatoes are discoloration and growths through the skin.
 The potatoes will begin to get soft and wither.
 Potatoes are still alive when picked, so if potatoes are kept too long in a humid climate they will eventually begin to form new white sprouts.
 These can be cut off and the potato still used, but the quality of the potato is diminished and you're better off planting the new sprout!

 They can also develop green spots is they are exposed to direct light for an extended amount of time, in which case the green spot may be cut off and the rest of the potato may be used.

 If the potatoes get wet at all they can also grow mold, in which case they must be thrown out.
 So, do not wash them prior to storage.

 For mashed potatoes, they are starting to get old when the liquid begins to separate from the solid.
 At first the liquid is fairly clear and can be mixed back in and used, but then the liquid will form a white haze and the potatoes will smell sour - at which point you need to toss the mashed potatoes.

 There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired.